 ABA therapy may take place in a variety of settings.
 Treatment is especially helpful in the locations where problems most likely occur.
-For younger children, therapy services typically occur in the home or in a clinic setting.
+For younger children, therapy services typically occur in the home or in a center setting.
 BCBAs may work with slightly older children in school or out in the community.

 How often does ABA therapy take place?

 It is very common for younger children to have daily ABA sessions.
 Research shows that younger children often benefit from at least 36 hours of ABA therapy per week (Eldevik, S., Hastings, J.C., Jahr, E., Eikeseth, S., & Cross, S. 2010).
 This initial amount of time may seem overwhelming; however, a goal of ABA therapy is to strengthen your child’s skills over time.

 Initially, the BCBA will be working with your child in addressing a variety of skills and helping them to meet developmental milestones.
 As the child makes progress, weekly session hours are reduced to reflect their decreasing need of support.
 Ultimately your ABA therapy team will work with you on an individualized plan that will determine the frequency of your child’s therapy.